eaprelsky/infodynamics/book/13_intelligent_interfaces.md

 ## Design Principles for Cognitive Compatibility

-Based on information physics principles, we can establish fundamental design guidelines for creating interfaces that work harmoniously with human cognitive circuits.
+Based on information dynamics principles, we can establish fundamental design guidelines for creating interfaces that work harmoniously with human cognitive circuits.

 ### The Seven Principles of Cognitive Interface Design